The different types & how theyʼre done.

-If you are pregnant and considering abortion, it’s important to have all the facts.
-We can provide you with unbiased information about all your options, listen to your concerns and help you talk through your decision.
+If youʼre pregnant and considering abortion, we can provide you with unbiased information about all your options, listen to your concerns and help you process through your decision.

-Before you visit an abortion clinic, request an appointment online or call us to schedule a time that works for you to meet with one of our client care staff members.
+Before you visit an abortion clinic, request an appointment online or call us to schedule a time that works for you to meet with our Client Care Team.

 Dilatation and Curettage (D&C)